The country’s new president takes office amid rising tensions between developers on one side and indigenous and campesino communities on the other.

 In 2009, a number of campesinos who claimed to have been removed from the land started an organization called the United Peasants Movement, or MUCA.
 MUCA occupied stretches of Facusse’s land, creating subsistence farms and cooperatives.
 Since then, violence has been waged between Dinant’s private security forces and the Honduran state on one side, and armed campesinos on the other.
 Blood has been shed on both sides, with most of the casualties being poor farmers.
 In response to the violence, the Honduran military has reportedly reinforced the strength of the state security apparatus in the region.

-Tensions are also rising in the Rio Blanco region, where the Lenca indigenous tribe has resisted a recent plan to construct hydroelectric dams on the Gulcarque River, situated in its traditional land.
-The project — set to benefit DESA, a company tied to the oligarchs, and Sinohydro, a Chinese firm — was pushed forward without the Lenca tribe’s consultation or consent.
+Tensions are also rising in the Rio Blanco region, where the Lenca indigenous tribe has resisted a recent plan to construct hydroelectric dams on the Gualcarque River, situated in its traditional land.
+The project—set to benefit DESA, a company tied to the oligarchs, and Sinohydro, a Chinese firm—was pushed forward without the Lenca tribe’s consultation or consent.
 In response, the Lenca began to set up roadblocks and protests.
-During one rally, government soldiers shot at least two protestors, resulting in one death.
+During one rally, government soldiers shot at least two protesters, resulting in one death.
 Indigenous leaders also claim to have received death threats from the military and police.